ydong6/assignment-3/README.md

 human,2,10,10
 dog,4,4,4
 spider,8,0,0
 ```

+**Note**: I am working under the assumption that spiders do not have toes.

 ### Tasks

 1. Reverse the order of the columns from 1,2,3,4 (as you see them) to 4,3,2,1.
-To do this, you need to both `FIND` some things and `REPLACE` them (or re-arrange them, but you also do that in the `REPLACE` box).
+To do this, you need to both `FIND` some things and `REPLACE` them (AKA "re-arrange" them, but you also do that in the `REPLACE` box).
 Enter the expression for each operation in the correct position, below:

   **FIND**:
   ```